W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 ⁶Therefore you are in a state of grace forever.

 ⁷Atonement undoes all errors in this respect, and thus uproots the source of fear.
-⁸Whenever you experience God’s reässurances as threat, it is always because you are defending misplaced or misdirected loyalty.
+⁸Whenever you experience God’s reassurances as threat, it is always because you are defending misplaced or misdirected loyalty.
 ⁹When you project this to others you imprison them, but only to the extent to which you reïnforce errors they have already made.
 ¹⁰This makes them vulnerable to the distortions of others, since their own perception of themselves is distorted.
 ¹¹The miracle worker can only bless them, and this undoes their distortions and frees them from prison.